Hachim Mastour: Loan to Zwolle

 On 14 July 2016, Mastour joined Dutch club PEC Zwolle on a season-long loan.
 He made his Eredivisie debut on 13 August, replacing fellow Moroccan Youness Mokhtar for the final 17 minutes of a 0–3 home loss to Sparta Rotterdam.

 Despite initial reports suggesting his contract was expired, Mastour actually returned to Milan at the end of the loan spell, having one year left in his contract.

 Lamia

-On 4 September 2018, Greek Superleague club Lamia officially announced the signing of Mastour on a free transfer, on a contract worth €200,000 per year.
+On 4 September 2018, Super League Greece club Lamia officially announced the signing of Mastour on a free transfer, on a contract worth €200,000 per year.
 He was reported absent in December, and the following February his father confirmed that this was due to an injury that he alleged was not being treated by the club.
 Following six goalless appearances in seven months, his deal was terminated by mutual consent on 4 March 2019.
 The following month, he trained with Parma.